anywhichway/nano-memoize/README.md

 }
 ```

+To clear the cache you can call `.clear()` on the function returned my `nanomemoize`.

 # Release History (reverse chronological order)

+2019-03-20 v1.0.6 Updated documentation.

 2019-03-11 v1.0.5 Now supports setting `maxAge` to Infinity and no timers will be created to expire caches.